 Here’s our look at the evidence

-To evaluate how changing a regime affects the relationships between the nations involved, we analyzed all successful overt regime changes around the world over the past 200 years, as well as all attempted covert regime changes (successful and failed) by the United States during the Cold War.
+To evaluate how changing a regime affects the relationships between the nations involved, we analyzed all successful overt regime changes around the world during the past 200 years, as well as all attempted covert regime changes (successful and failed) by the U.S. during the Cold War.

 Trying to change a regime covertly, as Trump officials are apparently contemplating, is doubly doomed.
 Such attempts succeed only one-third of the time, and when they fail, they increase the likelihood of conflict between the intervener and the targeted state.

-In short, the United States’ troubles in Afghanistan, Iraq and Syria are typical.
+In short, U.S. troubles in Afghanistan, Iraq and Syria are typical.
 Regime change often backfires.
 It does not improve relations.
 And it triggers civil wars that can draw the intervening nations into costly quagmires.

 What does this mean for Iran?

-Today, those who think the United States should encourage the overthrow of the Iranian government hope that the ayatollahs would be replaced by democracy — and that the Iranian people would choose a more peaceful path.
-Regime change in Tehran is thus the surest route to get Iran to abandon its nuclear weapons program as well as stop supporting the Syrian regime and militant groups such as Hezbollah and Hamas that threaten Israel.
+Today, those who think the U.S. should encourage the overthrow of the Iranian government hope that the ayatollahs would be replaced by democracy — and that the Iranian people would choose a more peaceful path.
+Regime change in Tehran would thus get Iran to abandon its nuclear weapons program as well as stop supporting the Syrian regime and militant groups such as Hezbollah and Hamas that threaten Israel.

-But any Iranian leader is likely to want to pursue these policies, because they are popular among Iranian citizens.
-A recent poll found that 81 percent of Iranians believed it was “very important for Iran to develop its nuclear program” and 68 percent thought that Iran should “seek to increase the role it plays in the region.”
+But any Iranian leader is likely to want to pursue these policies, popular among Iranian citizens.
+A poll last year found that 81 percent of Iranians believed it was “very important for Iran to develop its nuclear program” and 68 percent thought that Iran should “seek to increase the role it plays in the region.”

 A regime change that democratizes Iran thus may not significantly change Iranian policies — or end its conflict with Washington.

 The United States should know this.
-As a recent volume of declassified U.S. government documents on Iran makes clear, Washington backed a coup in 1953 that replaced Iran’s democratically elected Prime Minister Mohammad Mossadegh with right-wing monarch Shah Mohammad Reza Pahlavi.
+As declassified U.S. government documents on Iran make clear, Washington backed a coup in 1953 that replaced Iran’s democratically elected Prime Minister Mohammad Mossadegh with right-wing monarch Shah Mohammad Reza Pahlavi.

 Washington’s role in the coup, as historian Malcolm Byrne explains, “virtually guaranteed that burgeoning hostility toward the shah would also be directed against the United States when the revolutionary Islamic regime came to power in 1979.”
-That hostility remains to this day, as you can see in Iranian Foreign Minister Javad Zarif’s recent tweet:
+That hostility remains to this day, as you can see in Iranian Foreign Minister Javad Zarif’s tweet last year:

 2|4 The 1953 coup debacle & the 1979 Revolution proved that Iranian people are impervious to outside attempts to decide their destiny.